umbraco/UmbracoDocs/umbraco-cloud/set-up/legacy-umbraco-visual-studio-setup.md

 {% hint style="warning" %}

-**Important**: The UaaS.cmd tool is not being supportet by Umbraco HQ anymore.
+**Important**: The UaaS.cmd tool is no longer supported by Umbraco HQ.

 {% endhint %}